-Figure 8-18.
+Figure 8-17.
 Steady State Output Voltage Versus Output Current in Auto Mode

 In PFM operation, a small DC positive offset is required on the output voltage to activate the PFM detector.
-The lower the frequency in PFM, the more DC offset is needed on $V{OUT}$ .
-If the DC offset on $V{OUT}$ is not acceptable, a dummy load at $V{OUT}$ or FPWM mode can be used to reduce or eliminate this offset.
+The lower the frequency in PFM, the more DC offset is needed on V{OUT} .
+If the DC offset on V{OUT} is not acceptable, a dummy load at V{OUT} or FPWM mode can be used to reduce or eliminate this offset.

-8.4.3.3 FPWM Mode - Light Load Operation
+8.4.3.3 FPWM Mode - Light-Load Operation

 In FPWM mode, frequency is maintained while lightly loaded.
 To maintain frequency, a limited reverse current is allowed to flow through the inductor.
-Reverse current is limited by reverse current limit circuitry, see the Electrical Characteristics for reverse current limit values.
+Reverse current is limited by reverse current limit circuitry, see Section 7.5 for reverse current limit values.

-In FPWM mode, continuous conduction (CCM) is possible even if $I{OUT}$ is less than half of $I{ripple}$ .
+In FPWM mode, Continuous Conduction (CCM) is possible even if I{OUT} is less than half of I{ripple}.

-Figure 8-19.
+Figure 8-18.
 FPWM Mode Operation

-For all devices, in FPWM mode, frequency reduction is still available if output voltage is high enough to command minimum on time even while lightly loaded, allowing good behavior during faults that involve output being pulled up.
+For all devices, in FPWM mode, frequency reduction is still available if output voltage is high enough to command minimum on time even while lightly loaded, allowing good behavior during faults which involve output being pulled up.